The Advantages and Disadvantages of Having Flexible Working Hours

 It’s a common misconception; the idea that a person who has a flexible working situation must be earning the big bucks.
 Yet while there are certainly high paying jobs with flexible hours, the two don’t necessarily always go hand in hand.
 Flexible working conditions will come down to the needs of the office as much as the needs of the worker.
 Offering a flexible work situation can be a valid strategy for improving workplace productivity rather than a benefit given to valuable workers.
 Each situation is unique – it’s important for your team to realise that a change in the requirements for their working hours doesn’t necessarily equate to an increase in the value of that work.

 It was mentioned earlier, but it’s worth bringing up again.
-Flexible working hours won’t make everyone’s life easier; for managers it can be a frustration.
+Flexible working hours won’t make everyone’s life easier; for managers and employers it can be a frustration.
 It is so much harder to keep a good track of what your team is up to when they are all working different hours or at different places.
 For a manager, flexible working hours can mean adjusting your working hours to be better aligned with your team, rather than you actually choosing the times that best suit your life.
 It may be better for your sanity to offer a degree of flexibility in your office’s work hours, rather than letting everyone choose their hours with total freedom.

 Let it not be said that a flexible working arrangement is all bad!
 Far from it, in fact.
 While acknowledging the pitfalls is important, it is equally useful to fully understand the benefits that this could provide to your team.
 The benefits for your employees’ stress and morale levels could very well outweigh any potential negatives.